Arkansas Labor Laws Guide

 Arkansas overtime laws

-Track Arkansas overtime with Clockify
+🎓 Track Arkansas overtime with Clockify

-Exemptions do not apply to the following categories:
+Overtime exemptions don't apply to the following categories:

 Arkansas break laws

-If the employer decides to provide break periods, the following rules apply:
+However, if the employer decides to provide break periods, the following rules apply:

-Special rules apply to lactation breaks.
+Special rules apply when it comes to lactation breaks.

 Arkansas breastfeeding laws